IQSS/dataverse/modules/container-base/README.md

 **Where to get help and ask questions:**

 IQSS will not offer support on how to deploy or run it.
 Please reach out to the community for help on using it.
-You can join the Community Chat on Matrix at https://chat.dataverse.org or the Community Slack at https://dataversecommunity.slack.com to ask for help and guidance.
+You can join the Community Chat on Matrix at https://chat.dataverse.org and https://groups.google.com/g/dataverse-community to ask for help and guidance.

 ## Supported Image Tags